-Furthermore, we think clarification is necessary regarding what is meant when referring to 'significant'/'significantly' in this context.
+Furthermore, we think clarification is necessary regarding what the IASB meant by referring to 'significant'/'significantly' in this context.
 Absent further clarification we are concerned that the ambiguity could give rise to different interpretations of whether or not a present obligation exists.